tthorntone/AdNauseam-Wiki/FAQ.md

 #### Do you oppose all advertising or only advertising you believe is abusive (e.g., tracking)?

 We do not oppose online advertising categorically.
-We are attempting to bring to light a system that has taken over the web, whereby ads are just the tip of the iceberg and serve as a delivery system for a massive back-end surveillance architecture that tracks us from site to site.
+We are attempting to bring to light a system that has taken over the web, whereby Ads are just the tip of the iceberg and serve as a delivery system for a massive back-end surveillance architecture that tracks us from site to site.
 It is not advertising we are protesting, but advertising insofar as it represents a dominant means of tracking users without their consent.

 ####Isn't it safer just to use an adblocker?
 Why engage with ad-networks at all?